monesidn/load-n-cache/README.md

 * `loader: () => any`: the loadFunction.
 This is the only option that must be provided.
 * `disableEvents: boolean`: don't want events to be dispatched?
 Set this to true.
 Defaults to false.
 * `autoFlush: number | AutoflushManager`: specify the autoflush policy.
 It can be an object that implements a custom logic or a number.
 A number is handled like a time to live so, after a value is fetched, it is retained for up to ttl milliseconds.
 Setting this value to 0 or undefined disable this feature.
-* `persistance: string | PersistanceManager`: specify how the value should be persisted.
-You can provide a custom `PersistanceManager` or use one of the provided implementation.
+* `persistence: string | PersistenceManager`: specify how the value should be persisted.
+You can provide a custom `PersistenceManager` or use one of the provided implementation.
 To use a provided implementation pass one of the supported strings:
     * `localStorage`: the promise result is serialized as JSON and stored into localStorage.
 You must provide a storageKey option to specify the name of the localStorage key.
     * `sessionStorage`: the promise result is serialized as JSON and stored into sessionStorage.
 You must provide a storageKey option to specify the name of the sessionStorage key.
-* `persistanceKey: string`: if persisting on a default key-value storage (localStorage or sessionStorage) this option specify the key to use to store data.
+* `persistenceKey: string`: if persisting on a default key-value storage (localStorage or sessionStorage) this option specify the key to use to store data.

 #### .get()
 Retrieve the value.
 Always returns a promise.
 This call may result in the loadFunction being called but is up to the instance to decide whatever this should happen or not.